SAP/terraform-provider-btp/docs/data-sources/directory_entitlements.md

 To view all the resources that a directory and its subdirectories and subaccounts are entitled to use:
 * The directory must be a directory that is configured to manage its own entitlements.
 * You must be assigned to either the global account admin or global account viewers role.

-__Tip:__
-You must be assigned to one of these roles: global account admin, global account viewer

 ## Example Usage